dubrie/public/books.md

 1. Creativity Inc by Ed Catmull, Amy Wallace
 1. White Fragility by Robin Diangelo
 1. Startup Life by Brad Feld, Amy Batchelor
-1. It Doesn't Have to Be Crazy at Work by Jason Fried, David Heinemeier Hansson
+1. Begin Again by Eddie S. Glaude Jr.
-1. Endzone: The Rise, Fall, and Return of Michigan Football by John U. Bacon
+1. 1.
+It Doesn't Have to Be Crazy at Work by Jason Fried, David Heinemeier Hansson